anotherlin/z80emu/README.txt

 Sebastien Katz, Pierre Rousseau, and Thibaut Mattern made me start this project as part of a Sega Master System console emulator.
 That was long ago, back at university.
-I hope I will complete it someday.
+I hope I will complete a full emulator someday.

 Feel free to send bug reports, comments, and suggestions to: